 The food at FirstEnergy Stadium is reminiscent of a local carnival, or maybe a state fair.

-The entrance plaza feels less like you are entering a baseball stadium, but attending opening night of a local festival.
+The entrance plaza feels less like you are entering a baseball stadium, but attending the opening night of a local festival.
 Many stands such as the Grand Slam Grille and numerous temporary food stands sell many varieties of food.
-The Long Strike and Bunbino's Tailgate are just a few of the other options around the stadium.
+The Long Strike and Bunbino’s Tailgate are just a few of the other options around the stadium.

 Prices are reasonable for all food items.

 The Yuengling Hometown Tap Room is a good bar built into the stadium.